Chaz-Ortiz/Web-Scraping-and-Analysis/README.md

-# Web Scrapint and Analysis in Python
+# Web Scraping and Analysis in Python

 This is an Python script that uses Beatuiful Soup to scrape a web page and perform analysis on the data.